-- 1. Click Administration on the top navigation link. - 2.
+- 1. On the right side of the top navigation bar, Click 🌣 - 2.
 On the left navigation pane, select System and then Notifications. - 3.
 In the Notifications page, select the event and click Configure. - 4.
 In the Recipient(s) box, enter one or multiple email IDs separated by a comma. - 5.
 Click Save.

-Alarms and Events
+Events

-The Alarms and Events page displays all the events occurring in the virtual fabric node, VM Domain, and VM manager.
+The Events page displays all the events occurring in the virtual fabric node, VM Domain, and VM manager.
 An event is an incident that occur at a specific point in time.
 Examples of events include: